isaquequadros/Python-2023/README.md

 A timer is a device used to measure a certain amount of time.
 It can be used to control the timing of tasks, measure time intervals, and regulate the sequence of events in a process.
 Timers can be mechanical, electrical, or digital and may be used for a variety of purposes, from timing a cooking recipe to timing the intervals between traffic lights.
 .
 .

+ConversorMoedas:
+Converting currencies is important for international business, travel, and investments.
+Exchange rates constantly fluctuate, so it is important to convert currencies in order to accurately calculate the value of goods and services in different countries.
+This also helps individuals and businesses to better budget and plan ahead for their international transactions.
+.
+.